Notion is amazing — it's not a client portal

 - You only need to share one or two reference pages

-- File handling and ongoing messaging aren't core to the work
+- File handling and ongoing file-level feedback aren't core to the work

 For everything heavier — recurring file delivery, ongoing project communication, multi-month engagements, file-intensive work — Droplana exists for exactly that.